 by Mike Retzlaff

-When the club first started, the newsletter was produced on a typewriter, mimeographed, and snail-mailed to the membership.
-In 1988, it was churned out on a PC.
-The technical articles morphed into the BJCP (Beer Judge Certification Program) preparatory classes and had a run of over 10 years.
+When the Crescent City Homebrewers club first started, the newsletter was produced on a typewriter, mimeographed, and snail-mailed to the membership.
+In 1988, it went high-tech and was churned out on a PC.
+The technical articles morphed into the BJCP (Beer Judge Certification Program) preparatory classes which had a run of over 10 years.

 When I first joined the club, Monk Dauenhauer was editor and did a very credible job.
 He went around at meetings and twisted a few arms in soliciting fodder for our unique and multi-faceted newsletter.
 Monk had other irons in the fire and gave more than fair warning that he would leave this lucrative job with the club in order to pursue his dream of becoming a high end gigolo.
 He finished the year of 2016 as editor.

 Carol Rice was next to sit beneath the sword of Damocles and put her graphic arts experience to work.
 She too had other interests which were suffering as the HopLine, if done right, really takes up some time.
 Her term ended with the December issue of 2017.